CottageLabs/localvoices/README.md

 * title - this is the most commonly agreed-upon title for the song
 * alternative_title - this is all of the titles of the song variants
 * location - a list of locations relevant to the song.
 Each location is a compound attribute with the lat/long and the name of the place, as well as an optional relationship the place has to the song
-* time_period - a granular date (e.g. just the year), and optionally a range using "from" and "to" (if no range, just uses "from")
+* time_period - a vague date assertion through to a specific date (e.g. Late 17th Century, or c.
+2000), and optionally a range using "from" and "to" (if no range, just uses "from")
 * composer - name of the composer of this song
 * relations - other songs which have relationships to this song (in an unspecified manner)
 * classifications - list of classifications aggregated from the song variants